Syphilis – Stages and Symptoms

 Late stage syphilis can be cured but the damage done to the body is permanent.

-If syphilis is left untreated, 3 to 7 percent of infected persons will develop neurosyphilis.
+If syphilis is left untreated, some people will develop neurosyphilis.
 During the early stages of infection, syphilis bacteria invade the nervous system.
 Neurosyphilis might be more difficult to treat and treatment might be different for people with HIV infection.

 Some people never develop symptoms, however others experience the following symptoms:

 - Headache, stiff neck, and fever brought on from an inflammation of the lining of the brain.